-This unit is equipped with a water filter (Figure 11-8) which must be removed before disinfecting the fresh-water system.
+This unit may be equipped with an optional water filter (Figure 11-8) which must be removed before disinfecting the fresh-water system.
 First remove the water filter and then replace cover to allow the sanitizing solution access to the faucets.
 As installed, the filter will remove chlorine, dirt, and other matter.
 The filter will also eliminate most phenol (or similar) odors and tastes while delivering sparkling, taste-free water for drinking and cooking.